TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Server-Database.md

     sudo mysql -u root -p

+Most important SQL commands:

+    SELECT - extracts data from a database
+    UPDATE - updates data in a database
+    DELETE - deletes data from a databse
+    INSERT INTO - inserts new data into a database CREATE - used to create a new database, table, index, etc.
+    ALTER - used to alter a new database, table, index, etc.
+    DROP - used to delete a new database, table, index, etc.

 1. Table for *drones* - stores drone identity

     | Name         | Type          | Description                       |